Essential Travel Tips for Women

-Bring a knife (not in your carry-on), a lock-lid tupperware container, a reusable water container and travel cutlery.
+Bring a knife (not in your carry-on - pick it up at your destination if need be), a lock-lid food container, a reusable water container and travel cutlery.
 This helps when you buy fruit and veggies from local markets.
 If you have a lock-lid container you can make oatmeal and noodles in your room if you have access to a kettle.
-Many places also offer free filtered water.
+Many places also offer free filtered water if you have your own bottle.
 All of these will save you money.

 A headlamp.
 I got one from the dollar store and it is still going strong.
 Often local buses are late and you end up stumbling through the dark trying to find that secluded bungalow you booked.
 Some places experience constant power outages or you might even choose to stay somewhere with no power at all.

 A couple of good combination locks and strong cables, so you can lock up your stuff.
 Get locks that will fit through your zippers.

 Multipurpose footwear.
 I recommend something similar to Tevas that can get wet and you can hike in.
 Also bring a thin pair of flip flops that you can wear in the shower.
 You do not want your bare feet in some of the showers you'll encounter.

 Reusable shopping bags.
 Be kind to our planet.

 It is an investment but if you get a portable water purifier, it will save you tons of money in the long-run and spare the planet a few more plastic bottles in the trash.

 I travel with a pumice stone and good cream that has 25% Urea.
 Travel can be hard on your feet.
 Trust me, your heels will thank you.